Ten0/homeassistant_python_typer/INSTALL.md

 You may use VSCode either:
 1. Directly on your own computer ([Download](https://code.visualstudio.com/))
    - Reactive and flexible editing, with the full power of a native editor on your performant computer
+   - Some guidance on the setup is available at [⚡️ Running directly on your computer](#️-running-directly-on-your-computer)
    - Requires to setup file transfer to send your code to your Home Assistant instance
    - It is highly recommended to use `git` for such file transfer.
 (Github private repos are free.)
-2. Via [the VSCode addon](https://community.home-assistant.io/t/home-assistant-community-add-on-visual-studio-code/107863) on Home Assistant
+2. Via [the VSCode addon](https://my.home-assistant.io/redirect/supervisor_addon/?addon=a0d7b954_vscode&repository_url=https%3A%2F%2Fgithub.com%2Fhassio-addons%2Frepository) on Home Assistant
    - Super simple setup to get started, no file transfer necessary
+   - Make sure to enable "Show in sidebar" on the add-on
    - Requires some resources on your HomeAssistant instance (~800M dedicated RAM)
    - I would still recommended to use `git` to save versions of your code (learn it by using a graphical git client such as VSCode + Git Graph extension), but you could also choose to rely only on Home Assistant backups.

+Once you have that set up, the rest of the configuration is on there, so head over the VSCode interface!

 ### Install Python extensions